ppzzmm/micompapablo/README.md

 $ make rubocop
 ```
 ## Live Demo
-Micmpapablo is hosted in Heroku in this route:
+Micompapablo is hosted in Heroku in this route:
 ```bash
 https://pablomicompa.herokuapp.com/
 ```